Budget cinema lenses are a thing around here at the moment.

 Panasonic-Leica 9mm (MFT $800au)

-I am including this one MFT stills lens out of a crowded field of offerings because it is the lens I use most often with the G9II in “all auto” or AF tracking and stabiliser mode.
-Optically it is spectacular, almost a macro, light and super invisible on the cam and with heavy stabilising applied, it is still usefully wide (about 24mm equiv).
+I am including this one MFT stills lens out of a crowded field because it is the lens I use most often with the G9II in “all auto” or AF tracking and stabiliser mode.
+Optically it is spectacular, almost a macro, light and super invisible on the cam, super fast and sure footed AF and with heavy stabilising applied, it is still usefull (about a 21-24mm equiv).
 A+

 At the top I said I have been brave and lucky.